Meishan Hong Shui Red Water Oolong from Taiwan, winner of a 2-Star Great Taste Award in 2018.

 Very much like our traditional Dong Ding Oolong, this Meishan Hong Shui Oolong undergoes multiple baking or roasting stages.
 The resulting tea is completely in the middle of the oolong spectrum.
 Some consider Hong Shui Oolong to be the original Dong Ding Oolong as they also used to be more heavily roasted.
 However, with changing tastes over time, lighter and more floral oolongs became fashionable.
 It seems that the original Dong Ding Oolong recipe changed to adapt to tea drinkers’ new preferences.
-Whether Hong Shui Oolong really is the old style Dong Ding, it is not entirely clear, but it is certainly closer to it than to the modern light floral oolongs that are dominant in Lugu and most other parts of Taiwan.
+Whether Hong Shui Oolong really is the old style Dong Ding, it is not entirely clear, but it is certainly closer to it than to the modern light floral oolongs that are dominant in Taiwan.
 After all, a lighter green style of oolong is a popular choice amongst producers, as it is a lot less skill intensive and time consuming to produce while being popular with tea drinkers.

 This Meishan Hong Shui Red Water Oolong comes in tightly rolled dark leaves.
 These open up when brewed to produce a fragrant amber liquor with a pronounced floral aroma that is slightly toasty and spicy.
 The baking of this tea results in a very comforting profile, with a character that is floral, yet toasty.
 The complex flavours develop and change with each steep.
 The taste has notes of caramel and sugared fruits, while the aftertaste is a little savoury and tangy.
 This beautifully crafted tea should be enjoyed over repeated steeps, taking time to appreciate the changing and developing complex taste.